MkDay/Post-Collection/JavaScript-onclick-Not-As-Bad-As-They-Say-Let-Me-Prove-It!-Post.md

 #### 3. Remove event listeners

-Here what we need is add the `num1 + num2` to the `result` only once and stop listening to the event after the first click is occurred.
+Here we add the `num1 + num2` to the `result` only once and stop listening to the event after the first click has occurred.

-There is a method called [`removeEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener) which accepts the same arguments that assigned to the `addEventListener` previously.
-It removes the previously added *event listener* from the element.
+There is a method called [`removeEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener), which accepts the same arguments that assigned to the `addEventListener` previously.
+It removes the previously-added *event listener* from the element.

 ```javascript
 let container = document.querySelector('#container');